Mind's Eye (The X-Files): Broadcast and reception

-"Mind's Eye" premiered on the Fox network in the United States on April 19, 1998, and was first broadcast in the United Kingdom on BBC One on February 10, 1999.
+"Mind's Eye" premiered on the Fox network in the United States on April 19, 1998.
 It earned a Nielsen household rating of 10.4, with a 16 share, meaning that roughly 10.4 percent of all television-equipped households, and 16 percent of households watching television, were tuned in to the episode.
 It was viewed by 16.53 million viewers.
 "Mind's Eye" also was nominated for several Emmy Awards.
 Taylor was nominated for an award in the category of Outstanding Guest Actress in a Drama Series—a nomination shared by fellow X-Files guest star Veronica Cartwright—although Cloris Leachman won.
 Editor Casey O Rohrs was nominated for Outstanding Single-Camera Picture Editing.

 The episode received moderately positive reviews from television critics, with many praising Taylor's performance as Glenn.
 Zack Handlen from The A.V.
 Club gave the episode a moderately positive review and awarded it a B+.
 He was slightly critical that Glenn's ability to see visions was not sufficiently expanded upon; he ultimately called Mulder's explanation "crap".
 However, Handlen praised guest star Taylor and Duchovny, noting that "Taylor is convincing in the role, and Duchovny does a good job making his lines sound more logical than they actually are."
 He ultimately concluded that the entry is "not a bad episode, exactly" but that "it's far from a great one."

 Paula Vitaris from Cinefantastique gave the episode a moderately positive review and awarded it two-and-a-half stars out of four.
-Vitaris drew comparisons between the installment and the third season episode "Oubliette".
-However, she noted that because "the new episodes doesn't have the specific connection 'Oubliette' drew between Lucy and Mulder's sister Samantha, it doesn't touch the heart as deeply."
-She did, however, praise Taylor's performance, writing "it is [Taylor] who makes 'Mind's Eye' truly memorable."
+Vitaris drew comparisons between the installment and the third season episode "Oubliette". " She did praise Taylor's performance, writing "it is [Taylor] who makes 'Mind's Eye' truly memorable."
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode three stars out of five.
 The two called the entry "solid, if unspectacular", noting that, once the premise is developed, "there's really not much depth to be mined from it."
 Shearman and Pearson, however, concluded that "the episode works nonetheless, thanks to a superb central performance from Lili Taylor [who] gives the best guest star turn of the year, lending a strength, an anger, and a redeeming humour to a blind woman who has adapted the world to her disability."